hackergrrl/hyperdb-index/README.md

 > Build an index over a [hyperdb][hyperdb].

+## WIP

+Not ready for real use; still mad science-y.

 ## Usage

 Let's build an index that tracks all `node`s in a [spatial point